vygr/ChrysaLisp/doc/INTRO.md

 make
 ```

-Compile all files required based on the age of edited source and binaries.
+Compile any files required based on the age of edited source files and produced
+binaries.

 ```
 make all